shawenyao/jekyll-now/_posts/2020-11-10-The-Birth-of-a-Galaxy.md

 \end{cases}
 $$

 where $a$ and $b$ are independent normally distributed random variables.
-This should give us a way to generate data points similar in shape to the Galactic Center:
+This should give us a way to generate points similar in shape to the Galactic Center:

 ```r
 gc <- tibble(